Chargen19

 Clearnet: localmonero.co

-Onion: http://nehdddktmhvqklsnkjqcbpmb63htee2iznpcbs5tgzctipxykpj6yrid.onion
+Onion: https://nehdddktmhvqklsnkjqcbpmb63htee2iznpcbs5tgzctipxykpj6yrid.onion

 You can even use localmonero without JavaScript.